NSHipster/articles/2014-04-28-mkgeodesicpolyline.md

 ![MKAnnotationView without Rotation](http://nshipster.s3.amazonaws.com/mkgeodesicpolyline-airplane-animate.gif)

-Hmm.... close but no [SkyMall Personalized Cigar Case Flask](http://www.skymall.com/personalized-cigar-case-flask/GC900.html).
+Hmm… close but no [SkyMall Personalized Cigar Case Flask](http://www.skymall.com/personalized-cigar-case-flask/GC900.html).

 Let's update the rotation of the plane as it moves across its flightpath.